razaqultegar/razaqultegar.com/content/posts/kreator-di-dunia-teknologi.md

 Bagaimana dengan membuat teknologi yang ada di waktu yang tepat? bukan lagi ada setiap saat menggangu aktivitas utama seseorang.

-”A life lived with integrity, even if it lacks the trappings of fame and fortune, is a shining star in whose light others may follow in the years to come.” – **Denis Waitley**
+> ”A life lived with integrity, even if it lacks the trappings of fame and fortune, is a shining star in whose light others may follow in the years to come.” <cite>– **Denis Waitley**</cite

 Ada tanggapan atau komentar? [silahkan balas disini](https://twitter.com/razaqultegar/status/1101275410925404160)